History of education in the United States: Female academies

+Emma Willard was a New York educator and writer who dedicated her life to women's education.
+She founded the first school for women's higher education, the Troy Female Seminary in Troy, New York, which is now Emma Willard School.
+With the success of her school, she was able to travel across the country and abroad, to promote education for women.
+Willard pioneered the teaching of science, mathematics, and social studies to young women.
+She believed in establishing her own guidelines for better education for women, and her book proceeds helped improve female education throughout the world.
+Willard wrote one of the most widely used textbooks of American history and created the first historical atlas of the U.S. Her maps, graphs, and pictures added the details of the nation's geography into the broad popular image of the country as a large, powerful complex nation.

 Attendance

 The 1840 census indicated that about 55% of the 3.68 million school age children between the ages of five and fifteen attended primary schools or academies.
 Many families could not afford to pay for their children to go to school or to spare them from farm work.
 Beginning in the late 1830s, more private academies were established for girls for education past primary school, especially in northern states.
 Some offered classical education similar to that offered to boys.

 But by 1870, 49 percent of all public schools students were girls, and among girls aged 10–14, literacy rates were often higher than among their male counterparts.
 Even if many private academies and colleges at the time were single-sex based, most children attended co-educational schools.
 As the 19th century progressed, maintaining separate schools and classes for girls and boys was expensive and impractical, as very few cities could afford it.

 Data from the indentured servant contracts of German immigrant children in Pennsylvania from 1771 to 1817 show that the number of children receiving education increased from 33.3% in 1771–1773 to 69% in 1787–1804.
 Additionally, the same data showed that the ratio of school education versus home education rose from .25 in 1771–1773 to 1.68 in 1787–1804.
 While some African Americans managed to achieve literacy, southern states largely prohibited schooling to blacks.